 Research primarily focused on animals.
 Studies on humans are not as common.
 The current evidence on cruciferous vegetables shows promising results in reducing cancer risk.

 For example, a study from the Cancer Epidemiology, Biomarkers, and Prevention found that intake of cruciferous vegetables can indeed lower prostate cancer risk.
-These findings are of huge importance.
-Why?
-Numbers show about one in eight men will be diagnosed with prostate cancer at one point in his lifetime.
+These findings are significant.
+Statistics reveal that approximately one in eight men will receive a prostate cancer diagnosis at some point in their lives.
 Also, about one in 41 men will die of prostate cancer.
-Compounds from these vegetables could also act on prostate cancer cells.
+Compounds found in these vegetables may also have an impact on prostate cancer cells.